VictorYou/homework/README.md

 To undeploy the app, you can build https://homework-jenkins.ddns.net:30036/job/undeploy_app/

-If you update the codebase, and would like to build new docker image for the app, you can build https://homework-jenkins.ddns.net:30036/job/build_app/
+If you update the codebase, and would like to build a new docker image for the app, you can build https://homework-jenkins.ddns.net:30036/job/build_app/
 # Deployment
 Below are the steps to set up necessary tooling and deploy app.
 ## Prepare eks